 We look forward to seeing if the new Stack Overflow tries as hard as it has in the past to be a good citizen among the developer and technology communities.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Udemy.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Udemy.

 Amazon Web Services is a sponsor of The New Stack.